 Even apples, banana or blueberries would be just fine in it, I am sure!

 I made a gorgeous grape clafoutis this time!

 So I still had a handful of fresh white grapes laying around in my fruit basket after making a delicious Spanish cold almond soup (it is also known as ajo blanco in Spain – you should really try that one too).
 Well I tried my best to find yet another nice recipe to use those grapes in!

-Serve the clafoutis preferably lukewarm, sprinkled with some icing sugar.
-A cup of freshly brewed coffee next to it.
+Serve this sweet grape clafoutis preferably lukewarm, sprinkled with a little icing sugar.
+And a cup of freshly brewed coffee next to it.

 - 9 oz white grapes (250 g), seedless